redox-os/redox/README.md

-# UberOS
+# Redox
-UberOS is a Rust based operating system, designed to be modular and well documented (TODO).
+Redox is a Rust based operating system, designed to be modular and well documented (TODO).

 ## Building
 - Install 32-bit Rust: